 We encourage you to schedule a consultation today.
 During our meeting, we will advise on whether or not you’re an ideal candidate for Injection Sclerotherapy, as well as compose a custom treatment plan designed to achieve the smooth, clear and vein-free skin you’ve always wanted.
-Call the office today and one of our seasoned staff members will be able to assist you.
+Call or text the office today and one of our seasoned staff members will be able to assist you.

 The term "Self-Care" has become increasingly popular over the last several years.
 Many people highlight the importance of self-care, but few talk about the actual health implications that research associates with a lack of good, consistent self-care.
 With self-care...